DDC History and Visioning

 No items found.

-The change was part of a broader national movement toward person-first language and away from terms that had become stigmatizing over time.
+These changes was part of a broader national movement toward person-first language and away from terms that had become stigmatizing over time.
 Advocacy organizations, self-advocates, and families across the country were calling for more respectful language in law and policy.
-Washington’s actions in 2009, followed by additional updates in 2010, aligned state statutes with these values and with similar federal efforts such as Rosa’s Law.
+Washington’s actions during these years aligned state statutes with these values and with similar federal efforts such as Rosa’s Law.
 The update marked an important step in reinforcing respect, inclusion, and recognition of people as individuals first.

 Go back to the archive